Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Abstract

 \section{Abstract}

 Entity-oriented retrieval is built on the intuition that documents relevant to a query should exhibit entities relevant to the user's information need.
 Yet current evaluations give conflicting answers about whether entity signals actually help ranking.
-We show that the inconsistency is not a model failure --- it is an evaluation failure.
+We show that the inconsistency is not a model failure; rather, it is an evaluation failure.

 We conduct a systematic study on TREC Robust04, evaluating six neural entity-oriented rerankers alongside 437 unsupervised entity-oriented configurations and a BM25 baseline.
-Across 443 configurations, no system improves MAP by more than 0.05 over BM25 under open-world evaluation over the full candidate set, despite much stronger gains under settings restricted to entity-reachable documents.
-The best open-world configuration matches the official Robust04 best system and outperforms the majority of neural rerankers, confirming that the architecture is not the problem.
-The bottleneck is the entity channel itself: even under an idealized discriminative criterion, entity selection covers only 19.7\% of relevant documents in the BM25 candidate pool, and no configuration across 193 entity selection strategies simultaneously achieves high coverage and high discrimination.
+Across 443 configurations, no system improves MAP by more than 0.051 over BM25 once entity selection is made independent of the relevance judgments used for evaluation---despite the much stronger gains reported when it is not.
+We show that this gap is produced almost entirely on the entity side: holding the document ranker fixed, the choice of entity run moves MAP by roughly 0.4, while restricting or expanding the document candidate pool moves it by less than 0.005.
+The best configuration under independent entity selection matches the official Robust04 best system and outperforms the majority of neural rerankers, confirming that the architecture is not the problem.
+The bottleneck is the entity channel itself: even under binary-derived supervision---the strongest signal these benchmarks can produce without external annotation---entity selection covers only 19.7\% of relevant documents in the BM25 candidate pool, and no configuration across 193 entity selection strategies simultaneously achieves high coverage and high discrimination.es simultaneously achieves high coverage and high discrimination.

-To explain this, we distinguish \emph{Conceptual Entity Relevance} (CER) --- whether an entity is semantically related to a query --- from \emph{Observable Entity Relevance} (OER) --- whether the presence of that entity, as detected by the entity linker in this collection, actually increases the probability that a document is relevant.
-Every supervision strategy evaluated operates at the CER level.
+To explain this, we distinguish \emph{Conceptual Entity Relevance} (CER)--- whether an entity is semantically related to a query---from \emph{Observable Entity Relevance} (OER)---whether the presence of that entity, as detected by the entity linker in this collection, actually increases the probability that a document is relevant.
+No supervision strategy evaluated targets OER: binary derivation targets exclusivity, LLM-generated labels target conceptual relatedness, and corpus-grounded selectors approximate discriminativeness only indirectly.
 None accounts for the linking environment that determines observable discriminativeness.
 This mismatch explains why better supervision does not recover open-world performance: conceptually correct entity labels are not the same as observably discriminative ones, and filtering for stronger signals reduces coverage without recovering discrimination.